 We spent the last day chilling out at Lost Lake after a lush sunny walk through the pine forest.
 I was the only one woman enough to swim in the (flipping chilly) glacier-fed water, but mostly we just sat in the sunshine chatting and relaxing.
-Some of the group headed into town and actually did stuff but I had a bloody lovely day doing nothing and enjoying the nature.
+Some of the group headed into town and actually did stuff, but I had a bloody lovely day doing nothing and enjoying nature.

 Whistler to Vancouver

 Our last day involved another long drive, one LAST waterfall (Shannon Falls), and an afternoon of food and beers in sunny, spectacular Vancouver.
 There were some emotional goodbyes and a LOT of hugs.
 It was SAAADDDD.

 You connect with people so fast on these trips and form some really tight emotional bonds.
 Especially when the group is small and you spend so much time squished into a minivan together.
 It was hard to say goodbye and I hope we all get to have a reunion soon.

 I’ve now done two Trek America tours, so I know exactly what to expect.
 Read all about my second trip, the Trek America Freedom Trail, to see a different kind of Trek tour!
 Below, I’ve shared a few of my tips for the Trek America Mountie – hope it helps!